Storage Unit Cleanout

 You’ll Be Amazed What This Disabled Elderly Couple Can Teach You

-When we do a storage unit cleanout, it is usually for the facility manager after a tenant stops paying the rent.
+When The Junk Pirates do a storage unit cleanout in Springfield, MO, it is usually for the facility manager after a tenant stops paying the rent.

 This story is different.

 Instead of not paying their monthly storage unit rent, this couple paid too much—month after month, year after year, decade after decade.

 Not remembering you have a storage unit can happen.

 But there was another reason this couple continued to pay to store stuff they didn’t want or need.